Mike Temwanjera: Vaslui

 In February 2007, Temwanjera completed his move to Vaslui on a four-and-a-half-year contract for an undisclosed fee.
 On 27 January, while he was still on trial, Temwanjera made his unofficial debut for Vaslui, against FCM Bârlad, scoring three times in the process.
-On 24 February, Temwanjera made his competitive debut for Vaslui, in a 1–1 away draw against Farul Constanţa.
-Two weeks later, he scored the equaliser, in the 1–1 draw against FC Argeş, counting his first Liga I goal.
-On 6 April, he scored twice in the home league match against Gloria Bistriţa, once for his own team, and once in his own net.
+On 24 February, Temwanjera made his competitive debut for Vaslui, in a 1–1 away draw against Farul Constanța.
+Two weeks later, he scored the equaliser, in the 1–1 draw against FC Argeș, counting his first Liga I goal.
+On 6 April, he scored twice in the home league match against Gloria Bistrița, once for his own team, and once in his own net.
 Vaslui eventually won the game with 3–2.
 In the 2006–07 campaign, he played every single match for Vaslui, scoring three times and helping his team to finish 8th in Liga I, competition best at the time for the Moldavian team.

 On 27 July 2007, Temwanjera scored his team's second goal, in Vaslui's opening match against UTA Arad.
 Nine days later, he provided his first assist from the new season, helping Adrian Gheorghiu to score for 2–0, against Dinamo București.
 On 31 October, Vaslui won against arch rivals Politehnica Iaşi, thanks to Temwanjera's only goal from the 50th minute.
 Following a 1–0 loss against Steaua București, and due to his low goal-per-match rate, Temwanjera was put on the transfer list, alongside many other teammates.
 However, on 7 May 2008, he was not for sale any more, following his two goals scored against Rapid București.
 He finished 7th with his team in Liga I, thus qualifying in the European Competitions, for the first time.